hartwigmedical/hmftools/bachelor/README.md

 3. Enrich variants with copy number data
 4. Write final set of germline variant data to DB (germlineVariant table) and an CSV output file.

-In the case where step 2 needs to be completed separately, Bachelor can be run in 2 stages:
-- Stage 1 - step 1 above
-- Stage 2 - steps 3 & 4 above

 ### Whitelist

 Any missense inframe indel, synonymous or non-coding variant that is present in clinvar with a significance IN (‘PATHOGENIC’,’LIKELY PATHOGENIC’)  or which has conflicting evidence but none of them  ‘BENIGN’ or ‘LIKELY_BENIGN’.